Rotary Screw Air Compressor Oil – Answers To Your Top 8 FAQs!

 What kind of oil does an air compressor take?

 Some air compressors require a particular type of oil, while others may not be as specific.
-Before deciding on a type of oil for your rotary screw air compressor, check your manual and warranty details to determine whether a specific oil is required.
+Before deciding on a type of oil for your rotary screw air compressor, check your manual and warranty details to determine whether a particular oil is required.

-If a manufacturer specifies a specific type of oil, always use that oil.
+If a manufacturer specifies a type of oil, always use that oil.
 For example, all VMAC air compressors require VMAC’s high-performance synthetic rotary screw compressor oil to perform correctly and maintain the limited lifetime warranty.
 We have tested all our systems with this oil and know it has the perfect chemical composition to lubricate and protect components, create proper seals between our two rotors, prevent overheating, and ensure optimal air output.

 When should I change air compressor oil?